michaeledwards0/secure-ai-deployment-azure-/docs/02-network-architecture.md

    - Name of peering from hub to spoke: `hub-to-spoke`
    - Remote virtual network: `vnet-spoke-ai`
    - Name of peering from spoke to hub: `spoke-to-hub`
-   - Leave default traffic settings (allow forwarded traffic: off, allow gateway transit: off — no gateway exists yet)
+   - Leave default traffic settings (allow forwarded traffic: off, allow gateway transit: off — no gateway exists)
 2. **Add** — this creates both peering resources in one step
 3. Confirm both show **Connected** status (may take a minute)